 The cursor changes the pointer-icon when moving it over the Firefox window.
 It also shrinks to half the expected size on a high-definition (HiDPI) display.
 Unfortunately, this isn’t just a cosmetic problem.
 You need to move the mouse twice the distance to get across the screen.

-Firefox Snap comes with MPEG-4 support built-in.
+Firefox Snap comes with H.264 support built-in.
 So does Mozilla Flatpak.
 You shouldn’t have any problems watching videos on the web.

-The main Fedora package repository doesn’t come with MPEG-4 video codec support for Firefox or other applications.
-This codec is patent- and license-encumbered which prevents Fedora from distributing it by default.
+The main Fedora Linux package repository doesn’t come with H.264 video codec support for Firefox or other applications.
+This codec is patent- and license-encumbered which prevents Fedora Linux from distributing it by default.
 The repository has the same limitation.

-However, you can install additional codecs on Fedora.
+However, you can install additional codecs on Fedora Linux.
 The Flatpak sandbox prevents Firefox from using these extra multimedia codecs.
 This is the sandbox doing its job.
 Unfortunately, you can’t install additional codecs into the Flatpak sandbox environment.

 Every Snap package I’ve tested have been slow to launch.
 It generally takes 5–12 seconds from you start a program until it appears on the screen.
 Firefox Snap takes roughly 11 seconds to start.